 GeneCards Summary for KCNQ4 Gene

-KCNQ4 (Potassium Channel, Voltage Gated KQT-Like Subfamily Q, Member 4) is a Protein Coding gene.
-Diseases associated with KCNQ4 include dfna2 nonsyndromic hearing loss and deafness, autosomal dominant 2a.
-Among its related pathways are Transmission across Chemical Synapses and Circadian entrainment.
-GO annotations related to this gene include delayed rectifier potassium channel activity and potassium channel activity.
+KCNQ4 (Potassium Voltage-Gated Channel Subfamily Q Member 4) is a Protein Coding gene.
+Diseases associated with KCNQ4 include deafness, autosomal dominant 2a and autosomal dominant non-syndromic sensorineural deafness type dfna.
+Among its related pathways are Transmission across Chemical Synapses and Potassium Channels.
+GO annotations related to this gene include ion channel activity and potassium channel activity.
 An important paralog of this gene is KCNQ3.

 UniProtKB/Swiss-Prot for KCNQ4 Gene